priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 -(void)ALDefaultChatViewSettings;
 ```

-If you have your own implementation, you should set UI Customization setting before launching chat.
+If you have your own implementation, you should set UI Customization setting on successfull registration of user.

 Below section will explain UI settings provided by Applozic SDK.